 Boeing makes 'significant investment' in supersonic jet developer Aerion

-Boeing Co said on Tuesday it had made a significant investment in Aerion, a developer of supersonic planes, as the world`s biggest planemaker looks to tap into rising demand for high-end business jets that can cut travel time.
+Boeing Co said on Tuesday it made a significant investment in supersonic business jet developer Aerion, as the world`s biggest planemaker looks to tap into rising demand for high-end aircraft that can reduce travel time.

-Both, Boeing and Reno, Nevada-based Aerion did not disclose the financial terms of the deal.
+Boeing and Reno, Nevada-based Aerion, founded by billionaire businessman Robert Bass, did not disclose the financial terms of the deal.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)